 The public announcement of selected projects is made at the IRENA General Assembly in January of each year.

-There are no specific renewable energy technology type constraints with the term "renewable energy" meaning all forms of energy produced from renewable sources in a sustainable manner, which include, inter alia:
+Projects must deploy "tried and tested" renewable energy technologies.
+"Renewable energy" meaning all forms of energy produced from renewable sources in a sustainable manner, which include, inter alia:

 Off-grid solar home systems, for instance, are eligible under solar energy.
 Backup storage systems for renewable energy are eligible activities.
 Projects using hybrid systems such as wind and solar are also eligible to apply for funding.